arcturo/library/coffeescript/chapters/01_introduction.md

 As you can see above, the default extension of CoffeeScript files is `.coffee`.
 Amongst other things, this will allow text editors like [TextMate](http://macromates.com/) to work out which language the file contains, giving it the appropriate syntax highlighting.
 By default, TextMate doesn't include support for CoffeeScript, but you can easily install the [bundle to do so](https://github.com/jashkenas/coffee-script-tmbundle).

 If all this compilation seems like a bit of an inconvenience and bother, that's because it is.
-We'll be getting onto ways to solve this by automatically compiling CoffeeScript files when they're first requested, but first lets take a look at the language's syntax.
+We'll be getting onto ways to solve this by automatically compiling CoffeeScript files, but first lets take a look at the language's syntax.